 St. Mary’s Islands, also known as Coconut Island and Thonsepar, are a set of four small islands in the Arabian Sea off the coast of Malpe in Udupi, Karnataka, India.The island reportedly got its name from Vasco Da Gama, who stopped by this island during his journey that discovered India.
 St Mary’s is a small island, with rocks on all sides.
 It is probably because of these rocks the island is intact even today, without letting the mighty ocean waters to erode the sands.
 Apart from the ocean waters and rocks, island has a few coconut trees, few shelters created by tourism department and couple of makeshift shops selling chips and cold drinks.

-Hampi (Hampe) is a village and temple town recognised as a UNESCO World Heritage Site, listed as the Group of Monuments at Hampi. in northern Karnataka, India.
+Hampi (Hampe) is a village and temple town, is classified as a World Heritage Site by UNESCO, this historic town is also the “World’s Largest Open-air Museum” and covers an area of nearly 29 sq km.
+Set in an awesome boulder-strewn landscape along the banks of the Tungabhadra River, Hampi was the capital city of the magnificent capital of the mighty Vijayanagara Empire.
+Founded by Harihara and Bukka in 1336, it fell to the Muslim rulers of the Deccan in 1565, and the city was pillaged over a period of six months before being abandoned.
 It was one of the richest and largest cities in the world during its prime.
-It is located within the ruins of the city of Vijayanagara, the former capital of the Vijayanagara Empire.
 Predating the city of Vijayanagara, Hampi continues to be an important religious centre, housing the Virupaksha Temple and several other monuments belonging to the old city.
 According to statistics of 2014, Hampi is the most searched historical place in Karnataka on Google.

 Sringeri Sharada Peetham was established by Sri Adi Shankaracharya.
 It is set against the backdrop of the beautiful Malnad hills, on the banks of the Tunga River.
 This place is named after the great Rishi Rishyashringa.
 This matha is one of the Advaita centers of authority.
 It holds authority over the Yajur Veda, especially Krishna Yajur Veda among Smarthas, i.e., followers of the Advaita School.

-Karkala is considered as a town of historical importance and a famous pilgrim centre for Jains.
+Karkala is a famous pilgrim centre for Jains.
 There are about 18 Jain temples (basadis) found here.
 Few Jain temples built here are Chaturmukha Thirthankara Basadi, Hiriyangaddi Neminatha Basadi and Anekere Padmavathi.
+Some of the more famous structures found here include the large statue of Bahubali.
+Set in the rocky hills of the town, the statue is 42 feet high and is the second tallest such structure in Karnataka.
+The Brahmadeva Pillar in front of the statute is also remarkable

 Linganamakki Dam, one of the major dams of Karnataka is located at a distance of 6 Km from Jog Falls near Kargal town in Sagar Taluk.
 The Linganamakki dam was constructed in the year 1964 by Karnataka State Government.
-The length of the dam is 2.4 Km spread out across river Sharavathi.
+Stretching over the Sharavathi River, it is at a distance of 6 km from the world-famous Jog Falls.

 A city in India’s southwestern Karnataka state, was the capital of the Kingdom of Mysore from 1399 to 1947.
 In its center is opulent Mysore Palace, seat of the former ruling Wodeyar dynasty.
 The palace blends Hindu, Islamic, Gothic and Rajput styles.
 Mysore is also home to the centuries- old Devaraja Market, filled with spices, silk and sandalwood.